cambridge-cares/TheWorldAvatar/JPS_ACCESS_AGENT/README.md

 Populate the routing.json file in access-agent-dev-stack directory with the routing information you want to upload.
 You need to provide a "label", "queryEndpoint" and "updateEndpoint" for each store/namespace.
 (The routing.json template contains two examples.)
-Then, run the script uploadRouting.sh (in Linux or WSL).
+Then, run the bash script uploadRouting.sh.
 ```
 bash ./uploadRouting.sh
 ```